 Set clear hiring policies for the Company's hiring of employees or former employees of the independent auditor who were engaged in the Company's account, and ensure the policies comply with any regulations applicable to the Company.

 Advise the Board about the Committee's determination whether the Committee consists of three or more members who are financially literate, including at least one member who has financial sophistication and is a financial expert.

-Annually conduct a joint meeting with the Regulatory and Public Policy Committee to review privacy, security, business continuity, and operational risks relevant to the Company’s computerized information system controls and security.
+Annually conduct a joint meeting with the Regulatory and Public Policy Committee to review with management cybersecurity and other risks relevant to the Company’s computerized information system controls and security.